minimapletinytools/tinytools/arch.md

 Each time there is a change, the `RenderCache` is cleared on the objects that got changed, and will get regenerated in the render step.

-`OwlItemCache` include caches specific to each owl type as well as a generic `PreRender` cache that applies to all types.
-The `PreRender` cache is also necessary for properly rendering unicode wide chars
+`OwlItemCache` include caches specific to each owl type as well as a generic `PreRender` cache that applies to all owl types.
+The `PreRender` cache is also used for rendering unicode wide chars.

 The `RenderCache` is also used by the handlers for visual based interface operations.